AssemblyScript/assemblyscript/lib/loader/README.md

     baseModule?: Object
   ): T
   ```
-  Demangles an AssemblyScript module's exports to a friendly object structure.
+  Demangles an ToilScript module's exports to a friendly object structure.
 You usually don't have to call this manually as instantiation does this implicitly.

 Note that `T` above can either be omitted if the shape of the module is unknown, or can reference a `.d.ts` (i.e. `typeof MyModule`) as produced by the compiler with the `-d` option.